Don Hewitt: Career at CBS News

+60 Minutes

+In 1968, he launched the eight-time Emmy Award-winning show 60 Minutes as creator and executive producer.
+Inspired by magazines and cinema, Hewitt was upfront about the mixture of serious and lighthearted news stories, stating that "I unashamedly admit I stole this programme lock, stock and barrel, from Life magazine."
+Within ten years, the show had reached the top 10 in viewership, a position it maintained for 21 of the following 22 seasons, until the 1999–2000 season.

 Hewitt was a primary figure in the televising of a 1996 60 Minutes documentary on the tobacco industry scandal involving the tobacco company Brown & Williamson, in which the program eventually reported the allegations of whistleblower Jeffrey Wigand.
 Initially wary of a lawsuit, Hewitt sided with CBS News management and killed the Wigand story by censoring the interview.
 After blowback, a more complete presentation of the story was allowed to air, but the handling of the issue remained "a dark, sorry period in the otherwise virtuous life of 60 Minutes."
-The overall scandal was the inspiration for the 1999 film The Insider.
-Hewitt was portrayed in the film by Philip Baker Hall.
+The scandal was the inspiration for the 1999 film The Insider; Hewitt was portrayed in the film by Philip Baker Hall.

 Declining ratings at 60 Minutes—after decades of being in the top 10, the show had dropped in rankings to number 20—contributed to what became a public debate in 2002 about whether it was time for CBS to replace Hewitt at 60 Minutes.
 According to The New York Times, Jeff Fager, producer of 60 Minutes II, was being floated as a possible replacement, speculation that proved to be accurate.
 The show was still generating an estimated profit of more than $20 million a year, but the decline in viewership and profit meant the show could no longer "operate as an island unto itself, often thumbing its nose at management while demanding huge salaries and perquisites."
-Within a couple of years, Hewitt stepped aside as executive producer at the age of 81, signing a ten-year contract with CBS to be an executive producer-at-large for CBS News.
+Within a couple of years, Hewitt stepped aside as executive producer at the age of 81, signing a 10-year contract with CBS to be an executive producer-at-large for CBS News.

-In January 2010, 60 Minutes dedicated an entire show to the story and memory of Hewitt.
+In January 2010, 60 Minutes dedicated a full show to the story and memory of Hewitt.

 In 2018, an internal CBS investigation found that in the 1990s Hewitt had been accused of repeatedly sexually assaulting a former CBS employee over a period of years.
-CBS determined that the employee's allegations were credible and by 2018 had paid her over $5 million in settlements in exchange for her silence.
+The original settlement amount of $450,000 was renegotiated several times; CBS had determined that the employee's allegations were credible and, by 2018, had paid her over $5 million in settlements in exchange for her silence.